CitizenSNPs/CitizenSNPs.github.io/lab_work.md

 I attended the Eppendorf Automation Summit in 2019.
 There I learned several lab-based platforms to fit various user needs.
 Using this knowledge, I led a project in late 2020 to automate Illumina's sample prep sequencing platform via the Cybio FeliX.
 I also attended a 2021 Webinar on the challenges and developments in the vaccine industry and its role in process development.

 #Certifications</br>
--Hamilton MICROLAB VENUS Software Traning I #VST119.11 -Tecan EvoWare Liquid Standard Standard Software Training I
+-Hamilton MICROLAB VENUS Software Traning I #VST119.11</br>
+-Tecan EvoWare Liquid Standard Standard Software Training I</br>

 My experience with Lab Management includes: